 Using our specialist knowledge in this area, we managed to identify the insurers on risk for the whole of the Claimant’s period of exposure to noise with both Defendant companies in Mr W’s case.
 He is due to receive £9,000.00 in full and final settlement of his claim for noise induced hearing loss compensation with tinnitus.

-Have you suffered a personal injury caused by a a cycling accident?
-Contact us on freephone 0800 025 0000.
+Have you suffered a personal injury caused by an accident?
+Contact us on Freephone 0800 025 0000.
 A Solicitor is waiting for you call.

 There is Hope…